Most Active Stories

 WLRN's digital internship offers students the chance to learn how to run a news website and how to conceive stories across different platforms.
 Interns will work closely with WLRN's digital editor, building posts for web and social-media profiles, and participating in interactivity projects and audience engagement.

-Interns will have opportunities to pitch and work with reporters to translate radio pieces into visual storytelling, turn radio briefs into news pieces for the web, and aid in conceptualizing and executing WLRN's award-winning special projects and series.
+Interns will have opportunities to pitch and work with reporters to translate radio pieces into visual storytelling, turn radio spots into news pieces for the web, and aid in conceptualizing and executing WLRN's award-winning special projects and series.
 Most importantly, they will learn the importance of community engagement in a public-radio environment.

 Radio interns who join our newsroom are trusted with the responsibilities of a general assignment reporter or producer.
 They pitch their own story ideas, do background research, arrange and conduct interviews with sources, write stories for web and air, and produce audio packages.